AttackingOrDefending/lidraughts-bot/README.md

 ```
 The exceptions to this are the options `max-moves`, and `initial-time`.
 These will be handled by lidraughts-bot after a game starts and should not be listed in `config.yml`.
 Also, if an option is listed under `dxp_options` that is not in the list printed by the engine, it will cause an error when the engine starts because the engine won't know how to handle the option.

-- `cb_options`: A list of options to pass to a Hub engine after startup.
+- `cb_options`: A list of options to pass to a CheckerBoard engine after startup.
 Different engines have different options, so treat the options in `config.yml.default` as templates and not suggestions.
-When CB engines start, they print a list of configurations that can modify their behavior.
+There are no standard options for the engine parameters.
 Some possible options are:
 ```
 hashsize
 book
 dbmbytes
 ```
+See [here](https://github.com/eygilbert/CheckerBoard/blob/master/cb_api_reference.htm) for many possible options for the engine.
 There is also `divide-time-by` which is sent to pydraughts.

 - `abort_time`: How many seconds to wait before aborting a game due to opponent inaction.
 This only applies during the first six moves of the game.
 - `fake_think_time`: Artificially slow down the engine to simulate a person thinking about a move.
 The amount of thinking time decreases as the game goes on.